 What do the numbers on the bottom of plastic bottles mean?

 Have you ever noticed the different numbers on the bottom of plastic bottles?
-These are plastic identification numbers, which tell you what type of plastic is used in the making of that bottle.
+These are plastics identification numbers, which tell you what type of plastics is used in the making of that bottle.

 Some plastics are harmful to humans, whereas others are safe.
-So familiarizing yourself with the various symbols will help you to make better choices when purchasing plastic products.
+So familiarizing yourself with the various symbols will help you to make better choices when purchasing plastics products.

 View the listing here with allocations Dr. Jack has added as to safety.
-Keep in mind glass is always preferable to plastic.
-For example, if a HDPE plastic bottle is exposed to heat, it is no longer safe as the chemicals are released.
+Keep in mind glass is always preferable.
+For example, if an HDPE plastic bottle is exposed to heat, it is no longer safe as the chemicals are released.
 With glass, this is not an issue so always opt for glass when available.